dijital20/pytexas2024-plugins/docs/5_the_plugins.md

 `fileinfo.plugins`, and apply it to a function.
 The function just needs to take a `Path` object and return an iterable of strings to print to the console, so a generator is good here.

-Both functions use the regular expression patterns `"\.txt"` and `"\.csv"` respectively.
+Both functions use the regular expression patterns `r"\.txt"` and `r"\.csv"` respectively.
 This means the plugins will only respond to files that end in `.txt` and `.csv`.
 In case you are unfamiliar with regular expressions, `\.` matches a literal period, while `.` would match any character.